WuTheFWasThat/redux-saga/docs/advanced/ForkModel.md

 errors from spawned tasks are not bubbled up to the parent.
 And cancelling a parent doesn't automatically cancel detached forks (you need to cancel them explicitly).

-In short, detached forks behave like root Sagas started directly using the `middleware.run` API.
+In short, detached forks behave like root Sagas started directly using the `runSaga` API.

 **WIP**